Brussels Pride

 Brussels Pride is the annual pride event taking place in Belgium’s capital.
 It features a big parade through the city center, accompanied by various activities to promote LGBTQIA+ rights and inclusivity.

-Brussels Pride Date
+Pride Date Brussels

 The Brussels Pride is one of the first prides in Europe’s summer pride season, and usually takes place mid-May.

-When is the Brussels Pride taking place in 2025?
+When is the Brussels Pride taking place in 2026?

-Preceding the pride is a whole week of activities, starting May 7 and concluding in the main parade on May 17.
+Preceding the pride is a whole week of activities, starting May 6 and concluding in the main parade on May 16.

 Throughout the week, attendees can participate in various activities, including cultural events, parties, and educational programs.
 The Pride Village in the city center serves as a hub for these events, offering information stands, entertainment stages, and spaces for community organizations to engage with visitors.